 This course examines the history of Nazi Germany by following Adolf Hitler’s rise from a homeless art student to his seizure of political power and his eventual downfall in the Second World War.
 Our zoom sessions will focus on discussing various primary sources, using texts, images, and films.
 Topics will include: the triumph of the Nazi party; terror and everyday life in the Third Reich; the collaboration, persecution, and resistance of ordinary people; the Holocaust; and Hitler’s legacy today.
 Studying this period gives insight into nearly every aspect of the human condition, from why societies collapse to why human beings collapse.
 Expect our examination of the Nazis to outrage and frighten you, and the heroic efforts of those who resisted and persevered to inspire you.

-Professor Laura Taylor, Educational Studies
+Professor Laura Kelly, Educational Studies